theodorosploumis/awesome-drupal/README.md

 > A collection of awesome(\*) resources, tools, books, examples etc for Drupal CMS.
 Mainly focused on 8.x version.

 This list aims to offer several resources that are, mostly, **not hosted on Drupal.org**.
-Unless other software and frameworks Drupal.org (D.O.) is a totally completed platform and has so much content on it, most of the times well organized and sctructured.
+Unless other software and frameworks Drupal.org (D.O.) is a totally completed platform and has so much content on it, most of the times well organized and structured.

 So, this guide is not a replacement for D.O.
 Consider this as a mini guide focused on advanced Drupal developers that already know how to use D.O.
 Resources are hand picked by me but any contribution will be appreciated.